radial-hks/funasr-transcriber/README.md

 1. Go to the **Studio -> Tools** section in Dify.
 2. Find and add the **FunASR Transcriber** tool to your application.
 3. In your application, you can now use the tool by providing an audio file as input.
+4.  **Supported formats**: WAV, MP3, PCM (MP3 files will be automatically converted to WAV).
-4. The tool will return the transcribed text as a string.
+5. The tool will return:
+    - Transcribed text as a string
+    - JSON object with detailed information including file metadata
+    - Downloadable transcription text file